spatie/7to5/README.md

 - removing the strict type declaration
 - replacing the spaceship operator by an equivalent PHP 5 code
 - replacing null coalesce statements by equivalent PHP 5 code
+- replacing group use declarations by equivalent PHP 5 code
 - converting anonymous classes to regular classes

 Because there are a lot of things that cannot be detected and/or converted properly we do not guarantee that the converted code will work.
 We higly recommend running your automated tests against the converted code to determine if it works.